A unified thermodynamic framework for coextensive dark matter admixed strange stars: Abstract

 \section{Abstract}

-{We investigate the structural and physical properties of strange stars admixed with dark matter by modeling the total energy density as a weighted combination of quark matter and bosonic dark matter components regulated by a volume fraction.
-Both the components are assumed to be distributed throughout the star.
-The quark matter is described by a linear equation of state (EOS), whereas the bosonic dark matter follows an EOS with repulsive self-interactions.
-By combining these into a single effective EOS, we reduce the two-fluid system to an equivalent one-fluid model and numerically solve the Tolman-Oppenheimer-Volkoff (TOV) equations to obtain the mass-radius (M-R) relationship of the hybrid configuration.
-We systematically analyze how the stellar structure is modified by varying dark matter fractions, the mass of the dark matter particle and the self-repulsion coupling strength.
-Our results reveal distinct modifications to the M-R profiles and apparent phase behavior of the quark matter suggesting observable signatures that could offer insights into the properties of dark matter in extreme astrophysical environments.
-This model also provides a possible explanation for ultra-compact stars with small radii, such as XTE J1814-338, suggesting its potential nature as a hybrid star.}
+We investigate the structural and physical properties of a strange star admixed with self-interacting bosonic dark matter.
+The total energy density is modelled as a weighted combination of quark matter and dark matter components regulated by a fixed local volume fraction.
+The quark component is described by a linear equation of state, while the dark matter follows a mean-field EOS with repulsive self-interactions.
+By combining these EOSs into a barotropic effective EOS derived from a unified thermodynamic potential, the two-fluid system is reformulated as a thermodynamically closed and mechanically equilibrated configuration.
+The construction preserves the dynamical distinction between the quark and dark sectors but treats them as a macroscopically unified mixture governed by a single hydrostatic equilibrium equation.
+This framework identifies the entirely coextensive limit of two-fluid models as a physically meaningful and thermodynamically closed configuration, providing a coherent macroscopic closure that links dark matter-strange matter microphysics to stellar observables.
+Using the effective EOS, we solve the governing Tolman-Oppenheimer-Volkoff (TOV) equations to obtain the mass-radius relationship by varying the model parameters.
+Our results reveal distinct modifications to the $M-R$ profiles, suggesting observable signatures that could offer insights into the impacts of dark matter in extreme astrophysical environments.
+We note that even a modest dark matter admixture softens the effective equation of state and shrinks the maximum mass limit.
+We discuss the relevance of our investigation in the context of recent observational data available for pulsars, such as XTE~J1814-338, PSR~J0348+0432, PSR~ J0740+6620, and PSR~J0952-0607.